Difference between Felony and Misdemeanor charges in New York

 Hit and Run: Leaving the Scene of an accident with property damage or personal injury

-New York State law requires that if a motorist gets involved in a traffic accident that results in property damage or personal injury, he or she must exchange their information, such as name, address, insurance policy information, with another driver.
-In case there is no other driver involved (e.g. you hit a parked car), a motorist must report the accident to the nearest police station pursuant to New York Vehicle and Traffic Law (“VTL”) § 600.1. (aka hit and run charges)
+New York State law requires that if a motorist gets involved in a traffic accident that results in property damage or personal injury, he or she must exchange information, such as name, address, and insurance policy information, with another driver.
+In case there is no other driver involved (e.g., you hit a parked car), a motorist must report the accident to the nearest police station pursuant to New York Vehicle and Traffic Law (“VTL”) § 600.1. (aka hit and run charges)

 If a police officer has enough information tending to support the conclusion that it was you who was driving the car that got involved in the accident and you left the scene prior to exchanging the information with another driver or reporting it to police, an officer may arrest you, bring you to the local police precinct and issue a Desk Appearance Ticket (“DAT”) to appear in a local criminal court.
-You are facing up to 15 days in jail, 3 points on your license and/or up-to $250 fine plus court surcharges.
-Your insurance premiums most likely will jump for several years following the conviction of Leaving the scene of property damage accident.
+You are facing up to 15 days in jail, 3 points on your license, and/or $250 fine plus court surcharges.
+Your insurance premiums most likely will jump for several years following the conviction of leaving the scene of a property damage accident.

 In case that the driver or the passenger of another car or a pedestrian sustained a personal injury, the motorist may be arrested and charged under VTL § 600.2, which is a crime (misdemeanor or felony depending on the seriousness of the injury) and carries various penalties, including jail, probation, fines, points on your license, dependent on the severity of the personal injury and your prior convictions for similar crimes.

-If you or someone you know got into a similar situation, please contact experienced Criminal Defense Attorney in New York for a consultation.
+If you or someone you know got into a similar situation, please contact an experienced Criminal Defense Attorney in New York for a consultation.